gm3dmo/gm3dmo/avoid-getting-rate-limited.md

 date -j -f %s 1720869958
 ```

-Our rate limit will reset back to zero on Saturday July 13th 11:58:58 2024.
+GitHub will reset the rate limit used  back to 0 on Saturday July 13th 11:58:58 2024.

 Make another request and inspect the headers: